Boy Scouts of America

 3. Dispose of Waste Properly

-This principle reminds back-country visitors to take their trash home with them.
+Pack It In, Pack It Out – This simple yet effective saying motivates back-country visitors to take their trash home with them.
 It makes sense to carry out of the backcountry the extra materials taken there by your group or others.
 Inspect your campsite for trash or spilled foods.
 Accept the challenge of packing out all trash, leftover food, and litter.

 Sanitation